Local Link Building: 12 Ways To Grow Your Search Presence and Build Your Brand

 That said, local content can help to attract your target audience when used in combination with the other strategies we’ve discussed.

 Think about the types of content local readers are searching for.
 Consider creating lists or articles targeting location-based keywords, like “best barbecue places in Washington DC.”
 How-to articles with a local focus can also be effective, like “how to make a DC-style half-smoke.”
-The DC-based lifestyle magazine Washingtonian shows you how it’s done:
+You can also use the Seobility Keyword Research Tool to find location-based keywords to base articles around.

 Reverse Engineer Link-Building Opportunities